-Find out what the eight recognised Access Melbourne categories are and what documentation or evidence you may need to provide to apply under each category.
+Find out more about our Access Melbourne categories and what documentation or evidence you will need to provide to apply.

-If you're eligible for Access Melbourne under the categories of either disadvantaged financial background, if you're from a rural or isolated area, or if you are an Indigenous applicant, you may receive a guaranteed place.
+If you meet criteria for Access Melbourne under the category of financial hardship, resident of a rural or isolated area, or if you are an Indigenous Australian applicant, you may be eligible for guaranteed entry.

 You'll also automatically be considered for a Melbourne Access Scholarship offering an allowance of up to $5000 a year for three years, to help you with the cost of moving, accommodation and tuition while you study.